History of Payday and Auto Title Lending in Texas

 During the 2011 Texas legislative session, there was a groundswell of popular and bipartisan support to reform the payday and auto title industry.
-Major state newspapers published editorials in support of reform.
+Many state newspapers published editorials in support of reform.
 Texas Faith for Fair Lending and members of the Texas Fair Lending Alliance helped pass two bills aimed at reform.
-The bipartisan effort improved the regulatory situation in Texas, but did not address the exorbitant fees and faulty loan structure that lead to a cycle of debt.
-The new laws were small steps forward for consumers: one bill requires detailed cost disclosures and the other establishes licensing under the CSO Act.
+The bipartisan effort improved the regulatory situation in Texas, but the bills did not address the exorbitant fees and faulty loan structure that lead to a cycle of debt.
+The new laws were small steps forward for consumers: One bill (HB 2592) requires detailed cost disclosures and the other (HB 2594) establishes licensing under the CSO Act.
 The licensing bill also calls for data collection to better understand industry operations.

-During the 2013 legislative session, many bills, including SB 1247 were introduced, however, none reached the the Senate or House chambers.
+During the 2013 legislative session, many bills, including SB 1247, were introduced, however, none reached the Senate or House chambers.
 In 2015, more than 40 bills were filed to address the problems of payday and auto title lending.
-Only HB 411, which addressed telemarketing tactics imposed by payday and auto title lending businesses, made it out of committee.
-Nonetheless, it died in the Senate.
+Only HB 411, which addressed telemarketing tactics imposed by payday and auto title lending businesses, passed out of the Texas House of Representatives, but it failed to pass in the Senate.
 None of the other 40+ bills made it out of committee.

 Reform Efforts and Local Action